MayHoax/SwiftTaskBot/README.md

 This is a telegram bot that contains features for daily use in order to combine everything in one.

 What functions does it have?
-Weather
-Ainko
-Pomodoro
-Speech recognition
-And more !
+Weather, Ainko, Pomodoro, Speech recognition, And more !